top of page

 For a minimum of 2 years or until they either stand down or are asked to do so by the Dealer Principal or Director.

-After their term of office or upon stepping down, the Chapter Secretary & Treasurer should be available as mentors/ consultants for the new Chapter Secretary / Treasurer for a period of one year.
-These are non-Committee positions.
+mentors/ consultants for the new Chapter Secretary / Treasurer for a period of one year.
+These are non-Committee

-SECONDARY POSITIONS
+SECONDARY POSITIONS:

 Secondary Officers positions elected on an annual basis are: